pablobvch/my-custom-hooks/README.md

 # Custom Hooks
-This is the repository of the following custo hooks:
+This is the repository of the following custom hooks:
 *   useCounter
 *   useFetch
 *   useForm